J-C-Q/MonitoredQuantumCircuits.jl/docs/src/index.md

 ---
 ```

 ::: danger Disclaimer

 The framework is still in the early stages of development.
 Bugs are to be expected.

 :::

 ```@raw html
 <p style="margin-bottom:2cm"></p>
 ```

-# What is MonitoredQuantumCircuits.jl?
+## What is MonitoredQuantumCircuits.jl?

-MonitoredQuantumCircuits.jl is a Julia framework designed to streamline the creation, simulation and execution of quantum circuits that incorporate mid-circuit measurements.
+MonitoredQuantumCircuits.jl is a Julia framework designed to streamline the **creation**, **simulation** and **execution** of quantum circuits that incorporate **mid-circuit measurements**.
 Tailored for the assembly era of quantum computing, it empowers researchers and developers to explore applications, such as designing intricate entanglement structures.

-## Installation
+### Installation

-To install MonitoredQuantumCircuits, please open Julia's interactive session (known as REPL) and press the `]` key in the REPL to use the package mode, then type the following command
+To install MonitoredQuantumCircuits, open Julia's interactive session (known as REPL) and press the `]` key in the REPL to use the package mode, then type the following command

 ```julia
 add https://github.com/J-C-Q/MonitoredQuantumCircuits.jl.git